 Online giving is a necessity in the 21st century as cheques and cash become less prevalent and people are away from church more and more.
 We've found that most online payment platforms are not perfectly suited to church use: PayPal has no monthly fees, but it is slow and clunky; Wave and Square are not designed for the needs of regular church giving; and solutions like Emanent, even with things like PAOC discounts, still have expensive and unnecessary monthly fees.

 We have found that Tithe.ly addresses all of these issues.
 No monthly fees (you pay a per-transaction fee, which you would pay with all the other options anyway).
 No contracts.
 Recurring giving.
 Online statements.
 The ability to add areas of giving.
 Can be added to your website.
 Options for text-to-give (this adds an additional fee).
 Note: Currently Tithe.ly only accepts credit cards or Visa/Mastercard-debit cards in Canada.
-However, they have told me that they will have direct-bank-withdrawal in Canada by the end of 2017.
+However, they have told me that they should have direct-bank-withdrawal in Canada in Q2 of 2018.

 This group for lead pastors only is run by pastors' coach Dave Jacobs.
 It's a great place to support and be supported by other pastors.
 Share resources, stories, and give and receive prayer.